sedexch/sedexch.github.io/v5/index.md

-**Documentation for the legacy Docker Image of the sedex-client V5**
+**Documentation for the legacy Docker Image of the sedex-client V5 availabe on [docker hub](https://hub.docker.com/r/sedexch/sedex-client)**

 [Switch to the documentation for the current sedex-client V6](/v6)

 ***